 Asphodel-Norwood – The Donegal Fiddlers Orchestra is coming home.

-of using the old town hall in
+After four years of using the old town

 The doors to the hall will open at “and the strains of fiddle music will fill the century-old spaces,” says Donegal Fiddlers member Marie Forgrave, of Campbellford, adding that the musicians are looking forward to utilizing the ample space at the Norwood Hall and being able to accommodate the orchestra’s ever increasing monthly crowd.

 The fiddle orchestra has added a variety of instruments to its base of 16 fiddles, guitar, bass fiddle, tin flute, mandolin, accordion, keyboard and percussion which resulted in “an ever more interesting sound,” making the orchestra “truly a unique group” that is ready to provide fun and entertainment.

 musicians who later became the Donegal Fiddlers at first came together simply to practise and socialize.
 Then people started to drop

 in to listen, and soon the informal group had a devoted audience.
 Pushed by founding members such as Alilee Thompson, the band coelesced